heyjoekim/SnowModelDoc/README.md

 ### 3.2 Downloading SnowModel Code
 we can download code from [ftp://gliston.cira.colostate.edu//SnowModel/code](ftp://gliston.cira/colostate.edu/SnowModel/code).
 The original SnowModel code will be uploaded to Sam's shared drive in <include path>.

-Alternatively, we can download Justin Plugh's updated SnowModel code from his GitHub <insert link here>.
+Alternatively, we can download Justin Plugh's updated SnowModel code from his [GitHub](https://github.com/jupflug/SnowModel).
 For modeling in the Eastern US, we may need a different rain/snow threshold using the wet bulb temperature.
 For that, using Anna Grunes' code may be better "add path to code here".

 ## 4) Before Running SnowModel
 At this point, all dependencies are taken care of and SnowModel is downloaded.
 Before we can actually run SnowModel there is fair amount of work that needs to be done.
 The following workflow needs to be done: